 - Vegan stew option: use vegan vegetable broth and omit the bacon or chorizo.
 Or use some other plant-based protein substitute.
 Add sweet potatoes for extra creaminess.

-- Spices and herbs: others can be added to the paprika, such as cumin, bay leaf, and thyme.
+- Spices and herbs: Cumin, bay leaf, and thyme can be added to the paprika.

-- Green leaf vegetables: you can add chopped kale, swiss chard, or spinach to the pot before serving it.
+- Green leaf vegetables: Before serving, you can add chopped kale, Swiss chard, or spinach to the pot.
 Let it wilt a little.

 Type of lentils

-- Dry lentils - they need to be soaked in cool water for an hour or two hours before using them.
+- Dry lentils need to be soaked in cool water for an hour or two before using them.
 Otherwise, they take forever and never quite soften as they should.
 Some brands might take longer.
-It's an extra step but I recommend them as they will endure the time it takes for the stew to be ready and reheating it.
+It's an extra step, but I recommend them as they will endure the time it takes for the stew to be ready and for reheating it.

-- Canned brown lentils - there are different types and none are really good for a lentil stew since they need to cook together with the rest of the ingredients for a while and they tend to turn mushy and many may disintegrate.
+- Canned brown lentils: there are different types, and none are really good for a lentil stew since they need to cook together with the rest of the ingredients for a while.
+They tend to turn mushy, and many may disintegrate.

-- Red lentils: they cook too fast and explode easily.
-I don't recommend them for this.
-They do make for an amazing lentil squash soup.
+- Red lentils cook too fast and explode easily, so I don't recommend them for this.
+However, they do make an amazing lentil squash soup.

 Names may vary in each country, but you should not use yellow or orange lentils (the ones labeled Turkish) as they cook too quickly.
 So go for the sturdy, old-fashioned lentil.